GoFast-Athlete-Training/gofastbackendv2-fall2025/GoFastCompany_architecture.md

 1. ✅ **CompanyHQId = Root Container** - Everything stored under CompanyHQId (multi-tenancy).
 Each CompanyHQ is a tenant - actual customers using the platform.
 Data isolation enforced - tenants can only access their own CompanyHQId data.

-2. ✅ **Founder = Company Auth** - Founder model handles Firebase authentication, completely separate from Athlete identity.
+2. ✅ **CompanyStaff = Company Auth** - CompanyStaff model handles Firebase authentication, completely separate from Athlete identity.
 NO athleteId dependencies in Company Outlook routes.
-Role-based access via CompanyFounder junction.
+Role-based access via CompanyStaffRole junction with roles defined in `roleConfig.js`.

 3. ✅ **Contact → CompanyHQId Direct** - Contact has `companyId` = CompanyHQId directly, no intermediate layer needed